ropensci/gitignore/cran-comments.md

+This patch fixes CRAN check results.
+Tests are not performed when internet connection was not available.

 ## Test environments

-* Ubuntu (on Travis-ci), oldrel, release, devel
+* Ubuntu oldrel, release, devel
 * win-builder (devel and release)

 ## R CMD check results

 0 errors | 0 warnings | 1 note

-* This is a new release.

 ## Downstream dependencies